 Determinate tomatoes have a specific gene called the “self-pruning” gene.
-This gene causes the branches of a determinate tomato plant to end in a flower cluster, as opposed to the indeterminate plant, whose branches end in leaves.
-That’s why the gene is called “self-pruning”: the flower clusters prevent determinate tomato varieties from growing more than a determined amount, whereas indeterminate tomato plants continue spreading throughout the entire growing season.
+This gene causes the branches of a determinate tomato plant to end in a flower cluster, unlike the indeterminate plant, whose branches end in leaves.
+That’s why the gene is called “self-pruning”: the flower clusters prevent determinate tomato varieties from growing more than a determined amount, whereas indeterminate tomato plants continue spreading throughout the growing season.

 What does that mean for tomato plant care?
 Though in general, the guidelines for planting and nurturing tomato plants are consistent for both determinate and indeterminate tomatoes (check out our article on planting tomato seeds), there are two main differences:

 - Pots: Determinate tomato plants can thrive in smaller pots, about five gallons in size.
 Indeterminate tomato plants, as you can imagine, need much bigger containers if you don’t want to plant them directly into the ground.